BinyuHuang-nju/zab-tla/README.md

 ## Note
 	- This is Binyu Huang's specification of Zab with TLA+.
-	- You will find Zab.tla in the root directory, which represents specification of ZAB in the implementation of TLA+ toolbox.
 	- Zab's full name is Zookeeper Atomic Broadcast, the core broadcast algorithm in Zookeeper.
+	- You will find Zab.tla in the root directory, which represents specification of Zab in the implementation of TLA+ toolbox.
+	- You will find ZabWithQ.tla in the root directory, and the difference from Zab.tla is that leader has a cluster Q and broadcasts messages to servers only in Q.

 ## Requirements